aquasaemea/terraform-ne/README.md

 **N.B.**
 1. You will need to have the correct Secrets and Variables configured for this tor work and
-2. You will need to have required AWS CLi configuration already in place.
+2. You will need to have required AWS CLI configuration already in place.

-**Variables required:**
+**Secrets required:**

 AQUA_KEY,